-Patients will record efficacy data in their eDiary.
+Subjects will record efficacy and other quality of life measures in their eDiary.
 This includes the following: onset time of headache, intensity of the headache prior to and at time of taking study medication.
-The patient should record all headache intensity leading up to dosing, but should not dose with study medication until the headache reaches moderate or severe intensity.
+The subjects should not dose with study medication until the headache reaches moderate or severe intensity.
 Headache severity will be recorded using a four-point numeric rating scale (no pain, mild pain, moderate pain, severe pain) at the onset of the migraine and after dosing at time points of 15, 30, 45, 60, and 90 minutes and 2, 3, 4, 6, 8, 24 and 48 hours.
 The presence or absence of associated symptoms (nausea, photophobia, phonophobia) and ratings of functional disability (four-point scale: normal, mildly impaired, severely impaired, requires bedrest) will be recorded at the same time points as the headache severity ratings.
-Patients will also identify their currently most bothersome symptom before taking study medication.
-Patients will record the date and time study therapy was taken in their eDiary.
-Patients will also complete the migraine-specific quality-of-life questionnaire (MQoLQ) and preference of medication (PoM) 24 hours after dosing.
-Patients who have headache pain reduced to a mild intensity or pain free intensity level will be considered to have achieved pain relief.
+Subjects will also identify their currently most bothersome symptom before taking study medication.
+Subjects will record the date and time study therapy was taken in their eDiary.
+Subjects will also complete the migraine-specific quality-of-life questionnaire (MQoLQ) and preference of medication (PoM) 24 hours after dosing.
+Subjects who have headache pain reduced to a mild intensity or pain free intensity level will be considered to have achieved pain relief.

 After dosing with study medication, all other headache medication is prohibited during the 2 hours post dose.
-However, a patient who does not experience relief of their migraine headache at the end of two hours after dosing with study medication (and after the two hour assessments have been completed on the eDiary) will be permitted to use the following rescue medication: aspirin, ibuprofen, acetaminophen up to 1000mg/day (this includes Excedrin Migraine) naproxen (or any other type of nonsteroidal anti-inflammatory (NSAID)), antiemetics (e.g., metoclopramide or promethazine), or baclofen.
+However, a subject who does not experience relief of their migraine headache at the end of two hours after dosing with study medication (and after the two hour assessments have been completed on the eDiary) will be permitted to use the following rescue medication: aspirin, ibuprofen, acetaminophen up to 1000mg/day (this includes Excedrin Migraine) naproxen (or any other type of nonsteroidal anti-inflammatory (NSAID)), antiemetics (e.g., metoclopramide or promethazine), or baclofen.
 These are the only medications allowed for rescue treatment after 2 hours post dose of study medication.
-However, if needed, after 48hours of administering the one dose of study medication (and before returning for the End of Treatment Visit) patients may take their prescribed standard of care medications for treatment of migraine, including triptans if not contraindicated, provided all of the assessments have been completed on the eDiary.
+However, if needed, after 48hours of administering the one dose of study medication (and before returning for the End of Treatment Visit) subject may take their prescribed standard of care medications for treatment of migraine, including triptans if not contraindicated, provided all of the assessments have been completed on the eDiary.
 Exclusionary rescue medication such as, opioids, ergotamines, butalbital compounds, and muscle relaxants (except baclofen as a rescue medication, see above) are not allowed on this study.
-Similarly, if the migraine is relieved by study medication at 2 hours after dosing but then recurs to a moderate or severe intensity level between two and forty-eight hours, the patient will be permitted to take the same rescue therapy as outlined above.
-In all circumstances, the patient will continue to complete his or her eDiary for up to forty-eight hours after consuming the study medication.
+Similarly, if the migraine is relieved by study medication at 2 hours after dosing but then recurs to a moderate or severe intensity level between two and forty-eight hours, the subject will be permitted to take the same rescue therapy as outlined above.